IBM/monitoring_ui/contracts/historical/trade_lane_contract_hyperledger/docs/schema.md

 [`payloadSchema.json`](../payloadSchema.json "the contract schema for API and object model")

 ##Introduction
 As referenced in other documents in this folder, the REST messaging protocol for communicating with the block chain and with smart contracts is documented in a file called
-[`rest_api.json`](https://github.com/hyperledger/fabric/blob/master/core/rest/rest_api.json "on hyperledger project in github.com").
+[`rest_api.json`](https://github.com/hyperledger-archives/fabric/blob/master/core/rest/rest_api.json) on hyperledger project in github.com.
 This file documents all service end points to which a client application can GET, PUT and POST messages.

 This document describes the schema file - [`payloadschema.json`](../payloadschema.json "in this folder hierarchy"), documenting the payloads carried by RESTful messages specifically for execution by a smart contract.

 This payload schema describes both the contract's API and its data model.
 The schema is [JSON Schema 4](http://json-schema.org/ "JSON Schema 4 specifications on the web") compatible and works with compatible tools.
 (See the generic UI referenced below.)

 The contract API follows a CRUD-like pattern that, combined with other important patterns, have proven useful in contract development with a strong IoT component.
 Read the
 [tutorial on contract patterns](TutorialSmartContractPatterns.md "explains the key patterns on which the trade lane sample contract is based") for more information on how the schema APIs, data model, and IoT Platform offer an end to end environment for IoT applications.

 >*Note that we maintain a semblance of Swagger compatibility in order that the [Swagger editor](http://editor.swagger.io/#/ "on the web") can be used to explore the schema, but Swagger supports only a small subset of JSON Schema 4 and so is not as useful as it could otherwise be when describing payloads.
 It is rigidly oriented towards resource-oriented RESTful APIs and the JSON-RPC flavour of the hyperledger chaincode (a.k.a. smart contract) API is not a perfect fit.
 Swagger's editor is not needed, though, for error checking of the schema.
 This is covered in the next section*